 Conversational AI, like what Quiq uses to power our chatbots, takes artificial intelligence to the next level.
 See what it is and how you can use it in your business.

 What is conversational AI?

 Conversational artificial intelligence (AI) is a collection of technologies that create a human-like experience.
 It combines natural language processing (NLP), machine learning, and other technologies to enhance streamlined conversations.
 This can be used in many applications, like chatbots and voice (like Siri and Alexa).
-The most common use case for conversational AI in the business-to-customer world is through a chatbot messaging experience.
+The most common use case for conversational AI in the business-to-customer world is through an AI chatbot messaging experience.

 Unlike rule-based chatbots, those powered by conversational AI generate responses and adapt to user behavior over time.
 Rule-based chatbots were also limited to what you put in them—meaning if someone phrased a question differently than you wrote it (or used slang/colloquialisms/etc.), it wouldn’t understand the question.
 Conversational AI can also help chatbots understand more complex questions.

 Companies throw around a lot of technical terms when it comes to artificial intelligence, so here are what they mean and how they’re used to improve your business.